BookWormSaturday

 Dear Bookworms, we are delighted that so many of you contribute to #BookWormSat every Saturday.
 Reading your literary posts, and discovering new novels, poems and plays to read is absolutely wonderful.

-As of January the 1st 2025, #BookWormSat no longer hosts on what was known as Twitter (28th of December is the last session), but we continue our literary adventures on Bluesky and Threads.
+As of January the 1st 2025, #BookWormSat no longer hosts on what was known as Twitter (28th of December is the last session), but we continue our literary adventures on Bluesky.

 Themes